 What is a Media Pass?

 A media pass is an official looking ID badge that you show to the airline to let them know that you are traveling with media equipment.
 Specifically, equipment that is heavy, large, and requires an overweight sized luggage bag to safely travel in.
-To be very clear, it does not have to be a legit barcode scanning type of ID badge.
+To be very clear, it does not have to be a legitimate barcode scanning type of ID badge.
 It is simply a “professional visual” of your business so the airlines can regulate who can get the media baggage rate with their oversized bags.

 Here’s some photos of my Media Pass!
 I made it on Canva.
 Click here for the Canva Template to make your own!